Nivash8098/Human-Resource-Management-odoo-/README.md

-🌊 Dayflow — Modern HR & Workforce Management Platform
+# Nexora — Modern HR & Workforce Management Platform

-Every workday, perfectly aligned.
+**Every workday, perfectly aligned.**

-Dayflow is a modern, role-based Human Resources and workforce management platform designed to bring everyday employee operations into one clean and intuitive workspace.
+Nexora is a modern, role-based Human Resources and workforce management platform designed to bring everyday employee operations into one clean and intuitive workspace.

 It provides employees and HR administrators with a unified system for attendance, leave management, payroll, employee profiles, documents, notifications, analytics, and reports.

 The project focuses on a practical HR workflow with a polished product-style interface rather than looking like a basic academic CRUD application.

+---

-🚀 What is Dayflow?
+## 🚀 What is Nexora?

 Managing employee information across spreadsheets, attendance systems, leave requests, payroll records, and documents can become difficult as an organization grows.

-Dayflow solves this by bringing these workflows together in one platform.
+**Nexora** solves this by bringing these workflows together in one platform.

-For Employees
+### For Employees

 📊 Personal HR dashboard